How Do I Transfer Bitcoin to My Bank Account?

-If you’re just starting out in crypto (or even when not) you’ve probably encountered the question: How do I transfer bitcoin to my bank account?
+If you’re just starting out in crypto (or even when not), you’ve probably encountered the question: How do I transfer bitcoin to my bank account?
 Read on to find out everything you need to know when transferring BTC to and from your account.

 Getting Bitcoin to My Bank, What Are the Steps?